onkoe/auto_ros2/docs/hardware/jetson.md

 TODO: instructions on using SSH

 TODO: instructions on setting up ZeroTier to communicate over the school network, and usage of the router for local networking

+## Specifications

+We have the `T234` model of Jetson.
+You can [find its specifications online](https://nvdam.widen.net/s/zkfqjmtds2/jetson-orin-datasheet-nano-developer-kit-3575392-r2).